cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   constant-time equality between `a` and `b` which returns `true` if `a` and `b` are equal and `false` otherwise.

-Data structure descriptions use TLS notation {{RFC8446, Section 3}}.
+For serialization, all data structure descriptions use TLS notation {{RFC8446, Section 3}}.

 All algorithms and procedures described in this document are laid out in a Python-like pseudocode.